top of page

 OVERVIEW

-I've had the privilege of helping many people tame their anxiety and anger while improving creativity, intuition, and resilience.
+My psychological orientation is humanistic-existential and cognitive-behavioral.
+I also blend in the secular philosophies of Zen and Existentialism (more info below).
 My style is pragmatic, eclectic, empathic, and informal.
 I focus on creating space to explore issues while utilizing evidenced-based holistic strategies.
-I adapt to your needs and preferences.
-My psychological orientation is humanistic-existential and cognitive-behavioral.
-I also blend in the secular philosophies of Taoism & Buddhism (Zen Philosophy), and Existentialism (more info below).
-We’ll dive into your thoughts and feelings with nonjudgmental empathy and acceptance.
+We’ll dive into your thoughts, feelings, and patterns with nonjudgmental empathy and acceptance.
 The loose structure of the work involves gaining awareness using mindfulness and reflection, making choices balancing logic and emotion, and noticing opportunities to practice everywhere in life.
-My approach can help you find peace and empowerment by accepting life’s uncertainties and actively crafting your own path.
+Working together can help you find peace and empowerment by accepting life’s uncertainties and actively crafting your own path.

 MORE INFO